timescale/pgai/docs/vectorizer-api-reference.md

 ### ai.vectorizer_queue_pending function

-`ai.vectorizer_queue_pending` enables you to retrieve detailed information about a specific vectorizer's queue when you need to focus on a particular vectorizer or troubleshoot issues.
+`ai.vectorizer_queue_pending` enables you to retrieve the number of items in a vectorizer queue when you need to focus on a particular vectorizer or troubleshoot issues.

 You use `vectorizer_queue_pending` to:
 - Retrieve the number of pending items for a specific vectorizer.